01 of 06

 The Use of Your Salt Water Cure

-The feng shui salt water cure is usually used in tandem with other metal cures, because the ill effects of the annual feng shui stars #2, #3 and #5 are destroyed by metal.
-So, feng shui cures such as a 6 hollow metal rod wind chime, a metal Wu Lou (Chinese gourd) or metal bowls are often used in addition to the salt water cure in order to achieve best results.
+The feng shui salt water cure is usually used in tandem with other metal cures because the ill effects of the annual feng shui stars #2, #3, and #5 are destroyed by metal.
+Feng shui cures such as a 6 hollow metal rod wind chime, a metal Wu Lou (Chinese gourd) or metal bowls are often used in addition to the salt water cure in order to achieve best results.

 The use of number 6 - as in the number of Chinese coins for the salt water cure, as well as the number of metal rods in the wind chime - is based on the fact that in feng shui, 6 is considered to be a number with a strong metal essence.
 If you look at the feng shui bagua with the I Ching trigrams on it, you will see number 6 in the Chi'en trigram, a metal feng shui element trigram.